 New Car Seat Inspection Station

 Greenville Memorial Hospital is the site of the first hospital-based car seat inspection in South Carolina.
 Located in the hospital’s North Parking Garage, the station is made possible thanks to funding from Kohl’s, Prisma Health’ Bradshaw Institute for Community Child Health & Advocacy, and Safe Kids™ Upstate.

 Questions?
 Call Bridgette Watson or Lee Penny at 454-1100.

 Community Health Summit

-Presenters included GHS doctors and clinicians, faculty representing five universities and community leaders.
+Presenters included Prisma Health doctors and clinicians, faculty representing five universities and community leaders.
 This year’s event focused on diabetes and mental health as well as health career options—more than 300 youth were in attendance.
 Keynote speakers The Three Doctors shared their inspiring story of how as teenagers they made and kept their pact to stay in school and become physicians despite overwhelming obstacles.

 This summit is the largest community-based health education and screening initiative in the Southeast.

 Connect with us.
 Learn what’s going on at Prisma Health.

 Access The View on the Employee Access page at ghs.org